Epidermolysis bullosa acquisita L12.30

 This section has been translated automatically.

-In individual cases the simultaneous occurrence of malignancies has been described (cervical carcinoma, multiple myeloma, pancreatic carcinoma).
+In individual cases, the simultaneous occurrence of malignancies has been described (cervical carcinoma, multiple myeloma, pancreatic carcinoma, liver carcinoma).

-Associations with other autoimmune diseases have been described frequently: autoimmune thyroiditis, systemic lupus erythematosus, Crohn's disease.
+Associations with other autoimmune diseases have frequently been described: autoimmune thyroiditis, systemic lupus erythematosus, Crohn's disease.

 Literature